On this page

 App set ID

 App set ID is a unique identifier for each app install on a device.
-App set ID is reset by the user manually when they uninstall the app, or after 13 months of not opening the app.
-Google designed this as a privacy-friendly alternative to Ad ID for users who want to opt out of stronger analytics.
+The user resets the App set ID manually when they uninstall the app, or the ID resets after 13 months of not opening the app.
+Google designed App set ID as a privacy-friendly alternative to Ad ID for users who want to opt out of stronger analytics.

 To use App Set ID, follow these steps.